 Skip to content

-"Plogging" is making major waves in the fitness world right now—and for good reason.
+"Plogging" has made major waves in the fitness world—and for good reason.
 If you haven't heard of this type of workout before, we're certain it will soon become your new favorite way to sweat it out and tone it up outdoors.
 Plus, people are doing it for a truly amazing cause.
+We spoke with an expert to learn all about plogging and its incredible health benefits.

-Plogging is a feel-good exercise that individuals, co-workers, friend groups, and entire communities are doing right now.
-Essentially, people are getting outdoors in the fresh air and jogging while picking up trash along the way.
-They are doing their part in helping keep the planet—our home—clean, while getting a solid workout in and getting social.
+Plogging is a feel-good exercise that individuals, co-workers, friend groups, and entire communities participate in.
+Essentially, people get outdoors in the fresh air and jog while picking up trash along the way.
+They're doing their part in helping keep the planet—our home—clean while getting a solid workout in and getting social.

 You may be surprised to learn that an approximate 2,000,000 ploggers are reportedly, well, plogging each and every day worldwide.
-Jogging while picking up litter is a multitasking phenomenon that will feed your entire body and your community in a multitude of ways.
+Jogging while picking up litter is a multitasking phenomenon that will feed your entire body and your community in many ways.
 So, it's time to get up and go.

-Whether you've been getting your plogging on or have yet to join the hype, what this workout does to your body makes it such an effective type of exercise you'll want to incorporate in your regular routine.
-It's never too late to start plogging, and after you hear these health benefits, you'll want to start ASAP.
+Whether you've been getting your plogging on or have yet to join the hype, what this workout does to your body makes it such an effective type of exercise you'll want to incorporate into your regular routine.
+It's never too late to start plogging, and after you hear about these health benefits, you'll want to start ASAP.
 Give your body and your surroundings one big healthy dose of physical fitness.
-Read on to learn more, and next, check out The 6 Best Exercises for Strong and Toned Arms in 2022, Trainer Says.

-You'll be exercising your heart in more ways than one
+Plogging exercises your heart in more ways than one.

 woman picking up trash while plogging